Owais-Ansari/Gradient-accumulation-MixedPrecision-pytorch/README.md

     #Weights update

-    #Updating the optimizer state after back propagation
+    #Updating the optimizer state after the backpropagation
     scaler.step(optimizer)
-    #Updates the scale (grad-scale) for next iteration
+    #Updates the scale (grad-scale) for the next iteration
     scaler.update()
 ```